 In my opinion, when assessing the situation from the point of view of the Czech legal order one should come to the same conclusion as the German scholars did.
 However, the situation will be more complex by the groups of companies consisting of those from EC countries since here one has to combine the EC law regulation of groups of companies as well as the subsidiary's legal order.
 This can clearly lead to very complex and controversial situations in the practice.
 Therefore it would be highly advisable to take steps for simplification of legal regulation of international groups of companies or at least for unification of the approach to this legal issue.
 Nevertheless, the story of the Ninth Directive on company law shows us what a big challenge this is going to be in the future.

+Reviewer: JARMILA POKORNÁ

-Reviewer: Full version of this contribution can be found in the Conference proceedings on pp. Contact – email: jana.glogarova@gmail.com
+Full version of this contribution can be found in the Conference proceedings on pp. Contact – email: jana.glogarova@gmail.com

 Amiable Composition in the International Commercial Arbitration